Puna teal: Relationship with Humans

 The Puna teal is one of the bird species found in Lake Titicaca, a lake on the border of Peru and Bolivia, which is utilized as a food source by the local population.
 A 2019 study determined that its meat has high moisture (71-76%) and protein contents (18-22%), with low levels of carbohydrates and ash (under 1%).
 When tested for their sensory acceptance by a panel of judges not accustomed to consuming this type of meat, their meat was not accepted, and its organoleptic qualities were rated as fair.

 Conservation

 Population and Threats

 The Puna teal is currently listed as Least Concern by the IUCN.
 As of 2023, the population size is estimated at 100,000 to 1,000,000 individuals, equating to approximately 66,700 to 667,000 mature individuals.
 Its habitat is largely undisturbed, and overall, the population is considered stable.

 However, localized declines have been observed in Lake Junín in Peru.
 As of 2014, Puna teal numbers have decreased significantly in Lake Junín compared to estimates from previous years.
-This regional decline was likely linked to the loss of Chara, a preferred food for Puna teals, which is likely disappearing due to increased eutrophication, siltation, and heavy metal contamination.
+This regional decline was likely linked to the loss of Chara, a preferred food for Puna teal, which is likely disappearing due to increased eutrophication, siltation, and heavy metal contamination.
 Additionally, some populations face pressure from hunting.